santiago-afonso/RivalSearchMCP/README.md

 ## How to get started

+### Use this fork locally (stdio)

+This fork is primarily focused on running RivalSearchMCP as a **local MCP server over stdio**.
+For local setup, configuration examples, and stdio test scripts, see:

+- `QUICKSTART.md` – step‑by‑step local/stdio quick start
+- `MCP_CONFIG.md` – example MCP client configurations (Claude Desktop, Cursor, VS Code/Continue, generic MCP clients)
+- `SUMMARY.md` – current stdio status and test results

-### Connect to Live Server
+### Connect to upstream live server

-Add this configuration to your MCP client:
+The original project also maintains a **hosted** RivalSearchMCP instance on FastMCP Cloud.
+To use that upstream live server instead of a local instance, add this configuration to your MCP client:

 **For Cursor:**
 ```json